 About the Campaign

-We have collaborated with Teach For India to conduct the Mini-Company Program, wherein 50 students (grades 6th to 9th) from across 6 municipal corporation schools in Pune, shall be offered the program on a pro-bono basis.
+We have collaborated with Teach For India to conduct the Mini-Company Program, wherein students (grades 6th to 9th) from municipal corporation schools in Pune, shall be offered the program.
 Indian Institute of Science Education and Research (IISER), Pune has been very supportive to provide us the venue and other infrastructure to conduct this program.
 The E-cell at IISER shall also play an important role in the management of the program.
 Two experienced facilitators shall drive the program, with support from Pune TFI Fellows.
 Selected teams shall be provided further mentorship & seed capital to continue with their mini-companies and transform them into real startup ventures!